 Currency risk is the risk that the value of a financial instrument will fluctuate due to the changes in foreign exchange rates.
-The principal currency in which these transactions primarily are denominated is the Egyptian pound.
+The principal currencies in which these transactions primarily denominated are Egyptian pound and Euro.

 Price risk

 Price risk is the risk that the value of a financial instrument will fluctuate as a result of change in market prices, whether those changes are caused by factors specific to the individual instrument or its issuer or factors affecting all instruments traded in the market.
 The Company has no significant exposure to price risk.